 Outside of the office, he can be found helping with his father's beekeeping activities and doing maintenance on the local hiking trails.
 Tim is a student at Brown University pursuing a Bachelor's degree in Applied Mathematics and Computer Science.

-Savannah recieved her Bachelor's degree in Biochemistry/Chemistry and her MSc in Molecular, Cellular and Developmental Biology from the University of California, Santa Barbara.
+Savannah recieved her Bachelor's degree in Biochemistry/Chemistry and her Master's degree in Molecular, Cellular and Developmental Biology from the University of California, Santa Barbara.
 Her graduate research was on the biophotonics of Nudibranch mollusk tissues.
 At Apeel, Savannah is working to develop new formulations for protecting produce against pathogens in the field.

 Jenny is the VP of Operations at Apeel Sciences, where she facilitates and coordinates the efforts of the scientific and administrative divisions of the company.
 She also leads our InvisipeelTM project, developing a platform for molecularly camouflaging the surfaces of fruits and vegetables, protecting them from invasion by pests.